-Case 6: Namespace management not supported (FYI, OF)
+Case 6: Namespace management not supported (M, OF)

 - 1. Check the OACS field to determine if the DUT supports Namespace Management.
 If the DUT supports Namespace Management then this test is not applicable. - 2.
+This test is only applicable to devices that support NVMe v1.3 or higher. - 3.
 Configure the NVMe Host to issue an Identify command specifying CNS value 00h and CDW1.NSID value FFFFFFFh to the controller.